HackelLab-UMN/SAMP-Dep/README.md

 For the second generation, there is one code to calculate slope for individual DNA sequences.

 For both generations, the results csv file contains for each AA or DNA sequence: 1-tailed p-value relative to parental oncocin, average slope (mM^-1 min^-1), average y-intercept (min^-1), slope standard deviation (mM^-1 min^-1), and y-intercept standard deviation (min^-1).
-Result files are labeled by generation and DNA versus amino acid sequence based analysis.
+Result files are labeled by generation and DNA or amino acid sequence based analysis.